OpenNavigationSurface/BAG/api/readme.txt

 Be aware that the xerces-c library requires an environment variable to be set.
 The API module needs the header files of xerces-c, which can be found where the xerces-c library was installed under extlibs.
+You will also need header files for beecrypt, geotrans, and hdf5 libraries.

 Something like the following should be set: